panakino/3dbpconv/README.md

 # 3D BPConvNet

 3D parallel MRI reconstruction for accelerated MRI.
-In our paper (to be appeared), we reconstructed 320x320x256x8 volume using 3D BPConvNet.
+In our paper ([ISBI 2018, 3D BPConvNet to reconstruct parallel MRI])(https://embs.papercept.net/conferences/conferences/ISBI18/program/ISBI18_ContentListWeb_2.html#thpo-04_15), we reconstructed 320x320x256x8 volume using 3D BPConvNet.
 It takes sub 10 seconds.
 We also used wavelet transform from built-in of Matlab 2016, however, in this repo, we do not provide wavelet transform.
 The codes only cover the network (after wavelet decomposition and before wavelet synthesis).

 Whole codes are forked from https://github.com/jakeret/tf_unet.